epfl-ada/ada-2024-project-dondata2025/docs/index.md

 In addition to that, we augmented it with [IMDB](https://www.imdb.com) **average rating** and **number of voters** coming from the [IMDB data files](https://datasets.imdbws.com).
 We pretreated this dataset to only keep one weighted mean of votes per movie and the number of voters.
 We created an information

-**option 2**:
-Movies are more than just entertainment, they inspire us, shape our culture, and sometimes even change the way we see the world.
-Think about it: would you have known about macaws if [Rio](https://en.wikipedia.org/wiki/Rio_(2011_film) hadn’t brought them to life on screen?
+*option 2:Movies are more than just entertainment, they inspire us, shape our culture, and sometimes even change the way we see the world.
+Think about it: would you have known about macaws if [Rio](https://en.wikipedia.org/wiki/Rio_(2011_film)) hadn’t brought them to life on screen?*
 To explore these connections, our dataset includes a collection of films released up to 2014.
 It’s packed with details such as:
 <ul>
   <li><strong>Movie IDs</strong> to uniquely identify each film.</li>